10 Best Compression Running Socks Tested & Reviewed

 Q: How high should they go up on my legs?

 A: Socks that go up just below the knees and above the calves are ideal, as that length covers and provides compression to the working and often stressed muscles of the lower legs.
 However, there are some products which are available in different lengths.
+You should choose the length that provides the benefits of compression to the areas that need it most.

 Q: Can I wear compression clothing as an insulating layer?